asdacap/react-async-effect-state/README.md

 ### `combine<T1, T2, U>(combiner: (T1, T2) => U, input1: AsyncEffectState<T1>, input2: AsyncEFfectState<T2>) => AsyncEffectState<U>`

 Synchronously combine two `AsyncEffectState` into one.
 Only runs if both input is resolved.
-Otherwise, it will return the first non-resolved input.
+Otherwise, it will return the first errored input, followed by the first loading input.

 ### License